 Gulikit replacement kit is available on Amazon.
 Make sure to check if you have Type A or Type B thumbsticks first.

-- This Hall Effect Electromagnetic Stick fixes issues like joystick drift, blind spots, dead zones, no click, no centering, broken and loose sticks.
+- [No Drift] This Hall Effect Electromagnetic Stick fixes issues like joystick drift, blind spots, dead zones, no click, no centering, broken and loose sticks.

 To begin the modification, you’ll need some essential tools.
 A spudger, a collection of guitar picks, or other equipment suitable for delicately prying apart the case will be necessary.
 In a bind, a pocket knife could serve the purpose, albeit sub-optimally.
 A cross-headed screwdriver and a pair of tweezers should also be at hand.
 A soldering iron is an optional but very useful addition.
 Once you’ve removed the eight screws securing the rear of the case, you can then use your spudger to carefully detach the back shell.